akutz/go-interface-values/docs/02-interface-values/04-a-pair-of-pointers.md

 * an address to the type stored in the interface
 * an address to the value stored in the interface

+---

+:wave: **The last word**

+There used to be an optimization where a value stored in an interface was stored directly in the last/second word as long as the size of that value's type was smaller than a `uintptr`.
+However, this optimization was removed in [github.com/golang/go#8405](https://golang.org/issue/8405) due to the introduction of concurrent garbage collection.

+---

 There are a couple of ways to access this information:

 * The built-in [`println`](https://github.com/golang/go/blob/d588f487703e773ba4a2f0a04f2d4141610bff6b/src/builtin/builtin.go#L261-L266) function